fchauvel/MAD/docs/syntax.md

 number results from two rules:
  * when utilisation raises above 80 %, a new instance is started
  * when utilisation drops below 70 %, a existing instance is stopped

+#### Throttling

+Throttling controls whether a service accepts or reject incoming requests, generally based on the length of the queue of pending requests.
+This filtering is done by active queue management algorithms such as TailDrop, RED, CoDel, etc. The throttling algorithm is configured in the settings as follows:

+    service DB:
+        settings:
+            queue: LIFO
+            throttling: TailDrop(50)

+        operation select:
+            think 5

+Here, we specify that our DB service throttles incoming requests using the TailDrop algorithm.
+TailDrop simply drops requests once the queue reach the specified capacity, here 50 pending requests.